 However, the use of EHR across European Union (EU) and European Economic Area (EEA) countries varies and is not currently well described.
 Mapping the use of EHR could help to assess the feasibility of using EHR data for infectious disease surveillance in the EU/EEA.

-RAND Europe has been commissioned by the European Centre for Disease Prevention and Control (ECDC) to map the current use of EHR across EU/EEA countries and their feasibility for surveillance of infectious diseases and related special health issues.
+RAND Europe was commissioned by the European Centre for Disease Prevention and Control (ECDC) to map the current use of EHR across EU/EEA countries and their feasibility for surveillance of infectious diseases and related special health issues.

 - Scoping interviews to inform the development of the mapping survey questions.